Chitwan or Bardia National Park: Which One is Better For You? (2026)

 Autumn (September-November)

-Visiting in October-November is the second best time to visit both Chitwan or Bardia.
+Visiting in October-November is the second best time to visit both Chitwan and Bardia.
 Although the levels of the grass inside both parks will be pretty high from all the rain and it will decrease visibility to spot wildlife, the weather is very nice during this time which makes it an enjoyable trip.

 Winter (December-January)